 - Let it cook for 2–3 minutes to lightly brown the flour before adding milk.
 This deepens the flavor.

-4. Pour In the Milk (Slow and Steady)
+4. Pour In the Milk

 - While whisking, pour in about 4 cups of milk.